Lower fat intake is good for your heart and your waistline

 "We really need to ask for more nutrition information (at least total calories and fat content) on menus at restaurants, so that people can make better choices.
 I think most people would think twice when they saw the fat content of the average fast food meal."

 Total fat intake should be no more than 30 to 35 percent of your daily calorie intake.
-Saturated fat is the main dietary cause of high blood cholesterol, according to the American Heart Association, which recommends limiting saturated fat intake to 7 percent of total calories a day.
+And you should consume even less saturated fat, the main dietary cause of high blood cholesterol, according to the American Heart Association (AHA).
+The AHA recommends limiting saturated fat intake to just 7 percent of your total daily calories.

 Of course, you don't want to get your daily dose of fat in one sitting, nor from only one food so you'll want to mix up your choices throughout the day.